scondo-prof/productiveJournal/dndJournal/hermsJournalApril26Th.md

 # Monday

-- Mr.Yowyussi's homeroom
+## Mr.Yowyussi's homeroom

 - Gnome with a Kilt
 - Eating yogurt he stole from faculty kitchen
 - Festival is still on after field trip disaster
   - Starts Next Thrusday unti Sunday (Same hours as a typical fair)
 - School Motto
   - _"Every Life is a Lesson"_
   - Mr.Yowyussi (Mr.Y) Doesnt know School Motto
 - The plan to get Prinipal to the hole
   - Tell the Principal there is a hole, that is where Kirag and Lucia found me, and we think it may be of some importance

-- Principal Drake's Office
+## Principal Drake's Office

 - Convo in Principal Drakes Office

   - Mr.Mayor we should postpone the festival because of activities s _Principal Drake_
   - The Mayor Wants the festival to keep going
     - Also wants to shut down the school

 - First thought on the hole is to go to the police because it is not on school property

 - The group pursuaded **Principal Drake** to go checkout the hole in the ground for the safety of the students

 - His sister is the Guidance Counselor

-- Van Ride to the Hole
+## Van Ride to the Hole

 - Confronted the Principal about his connection to the Longdales

   - Said along his lineage, the drakes married the longdales, and the name became draek

   - He is proud of longdale lineage

-- Bring him to the hole in the field
+## The Hole

 - The dirt was arranged in a different way

 - Principal Drake seemed surprised about the hole

 - The sword is gone, and no mummies were triggered, meaning a longdale must have come and obtained the sword

 - We have now confirmed we can report back to Mr.Drake